-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in March 2013 and August 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS M100 are two digital cameras that were announced, respectively, in March 2013 and August 2017.
 The 100D is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the M100 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the M100 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 100D and the Canon M100 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Canon M100.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (32 percent) than the Canon 100D.
 Moreover, the M100 is markedly lighter (26 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the M100 are weather-sealed.